-Founded in 2003 by Yemisi Mokuolu, Hatch Events delivers events to
+Founded in 2003 by Yemisi Mokuolu, Hatch operates as Hatch Ideas, Hatch Events and Hatch Africa to deliver solutions that advance ideas and expand innovation

 expanding the arts